 If I could be said to have a “geek manifesto,” then I suppose it would be this.
-As I wrote in a Bikelab Report on March 20, 1991: Remember why you are.
+As I wrote in my Tidal Passion story on March 20, 1991: Remember why you are.
 Life is only once, and slips by so smoothly that you can get away with coasting through a whole career and still look pretty good.
 Think about what you really want.
 Grasp it with unshakable passion and focused desire.
 Everything else is secondary.

 by Steven K. Roberts